 Identifying your (most) profitable customers enables you to concentrate your sales efforts and resources on that segment.
 On the flip side, knowing your unprofitable customers allows you to take steps to improve their profitability, e.g., by raising prices, cutting out ‘freebies’, charging more for S&H or customer support, and so on.
 In the end, you may decide to stop serving these unprofitable customers altogether.

-Firing unprofitable customers or exiting an entire market segment that’s unprofitable is an important strategic decision with direct impact on the bottom line.
+Firing unprofitable customers or exiting an entire market segment that’s unprofitable is an important strategic decision with a direct impact on the bottom line.

 Use Hard Data, Not Anecdotal Information